The anti-spherical Hecke categories for Hermitian symmetric pairs: Introduction

 {\bf Koszulity and $p$-Kazhdan--Lusztig theory. } The first main result of this paper extends our understanding of the Kazhdan--Lusztig theory for Hermitian symmetric pairs to all fields.

 \begin{thmA} Let $\Bbbk$ be a field of characteristic $p\geq 0$ and $(W,P)$ a Hermitian symmetric pair.
-The Hecke category, $\mathcal{H}_{(W,P)}$, is standard Koszul and the $p$-Kazhdan--Lusztig polynomials are $p$-independent and admit closed combinatorial interpretations. \end{thmA}
+The Hecke category, $\mathcal{H}_{(W,P)}$, is standard Koszul (in the sense of \cite[Introduction]{MR1960515}) and the $p$-Kazhdan--Lusztig polynomials are $p$-independent (and hence admit closed combinatorial interpretations). \end{thmA}

-This provides the first family of $p$-Kazhdan--Lusztig polynomials to be calculated since Williamson's famous torsion explosion examples to the Lusztig conjecture \cite{w13}.
 It is very unusual that our infinite families of $p$-Kazhdan--Lusztig polynomials are independent of $p\geq0$.
-We believe that the Hermitian symmetric pairs $( W,P)$ are the only infinite families of parabolic Coxeter systems for which the polynomials ${^p}n_{\la,\mu}$ are entirely independent of $p$.
+Indeed, it was pointed out to us by both Pramod Achar and the anonymous referee that our result is surprising from a geometric perspective: in the non-parabolic setting, a typical geometric explanation for characteristic-free behaviour is the existence of small resolutions for the relevant Schubert varieties.
+In contrast, for our parabolic setting of Hermitian symmetric pairs Theorem~A provides infinite families of characteristic-free $p$-Kazhdan--Lusztig polynomials for which it is known that many {\em (but not all!)} Schubert varieties admit small resolutions \cite{MR705051,MR2360316}.

+{Over a field of characteristic zero, Elias--Williamson and Libedinsky--Williamson have shown that these $0$-Kazhdan--Lusztig polynomials are the classical anti-spherical Kazhdan--Lusztig polynomials \cite{MR3245013,MR4437613}}.
+Thus our Theorem A implies that the $p$-Kazhdan--Lusztig polynomials are equal to the (classical) anti-spherical Kazhdan--Lusztig polynomials of \cite{DD1,MR1444322}.
+Thus the combinatorial interpretations of these polynomials alluded to in Theorem A can be found in terms of the tiling language of this paper in \cite{MR2465813} (building on earlier work of \cite{MR646823,MR957071,MR888703}).
+Combinatorial interpretations in terms of oriented Temperley--Lieb algebras can be found in \cite{FARR} (building on earlier work \cite{MR2955190,MR2813567}).

+{\bf Tetris presentations and combinatorial invariance. } The first step towards proving Theorem A is to reduce to simply laced types.
+The graph automorphisms of Coxeter graphs of type $A$ and $D$ give rise to fixed point subgroups of types $B$ and $C$, respectively.
+A crucial step in the proof of Theorem~A is to lift this to the level of the corresponding Hecke categories of Hermitian symmetric pairs of types $(B_n, B_{n-1})$ and $(A_{2n-1}, A_{2n-2})$ and of type $(C_n, A_{n-1})$ and $(D_{n+1}, A_n)$ --- thus categorifying an observation of Boe, namely that the Kazhdan--Lusztig polynomials for these pairs coincide.
+This is an example of Lusztig--Dyer--Marietti's combinatorial invariance conjecture: which states that anti-spherical Kazhdan--Lusztig polynomials depend only on local isomorphisms of the strong Bruhat graphs (and proven by Brenti \cite{MR2465813} for Hermitian symmetric pairs).